16.7 Case Study Conclusion: Drink and Flush

 As you learned from the conversation between Talia and Shae — who were in line for the restroom at the beginning of this chapter — alcohol consumption inhibits a hormone that causes our bodies to retain water.
 As a result, more water is released in urine, increasing the frequency of restroom trips, as well as the risk of dehydration.

 Alcohol is thought to produce more dilute urine by inhibiting the release of ADH.
-This causes the to be more impermeable to water, so less water can be reabsorbed, and more is excreted in urine.
+This causes the collecting ducts to be more impermeable to water, so less water can be reabsorbed, and more is excreted in urine.
 Because the volume of urine is increased, the bladder fills up more quickly, and the urge to urinate occurs more frequently.
 This is part of the reason why you often see a long line for the restroom in situations where many people are drinking alcohol.
 In addition to producing more dilute urine, simply consuming many beverages can also increase urine output.

 In most cases, moderate drinking causes only a minor and temporary effect on kidney function.
 However, when people consume a large quantity of alcohol in a short period of time, or abuse alcohol over long time periods, there can be serious effects on the kidney.
 Binge drinking (consuming roughly four to five drinks in two hours) can cause a condition called “acute kidney injury,” a serious and sudden impairment of kidney function that requires immediate medical attention.
-As with the other cases of kidney failure that you learned about in this chapter, the treatment is to artificially filter the blood using .
+As with the other cases of kidney failure that you learned about in this chapter, the treatment is to artificially filter the blood using hemodialysis.
 While normal kidney function may eventually return, acute kidney injury can sometimes cause long-term damage to the kidneys.

 In cases where people abuse alcohol, particularly for an extended period of time, there can be many serious effects on the kidneys and other parts of the excretory system.
 The dehydrating effect of alcohol on the body can impair the function of many organs, including the kidneys themselves.
 Additionally, because of alcohol’s effect on kidney function, water balance, and ion balance, chronic alcohol consumption can cause abnormalities in blood ion concentration and acid-base balance, which can be very dangerous.

 Drinking more than two alcoholic beverages a day can increase your risk for high blood pressure, too.
-As you have learned, high blood pressure is a risk factor for some kidney disorders, as well as a common cause of .
+As you have learned, high blood pressure is a risk factor for some kidney disorders, as well as a common cause of kidney failure.
 Drinking too much alcohol can damage the kidneys by raising blood pressure.

 Finally, chronic excessive consumption of alcohol can cause liver disease.
-The liver is an important organ of the that breaks down toxic substances in the blood.
+The liver is an important organ of the excretory system that breaks down toxic substances in the blood.
 The liver and kidneys work together to remove wastes from the bloodstream.
-You may remember, for example, the liver transforms into , which is then filtered and excreted by the kidneys.
+You may remember, for example, the liver transforms ammonia into urea, which is then filtered and excreted by the kidneys.
 When the liver is not functioning normally, it puts added strain on the kidneys, which can result in kidney dysfunction.
 This association between alcohol, liver disease, and kidney dysfunction is so strong that most of the patients in Canada with both liver disease and related kidney dysfunction are alcoholics.

 As you have learned, the excretory system is essential in removing toxic wastes from the body and regulating homeostasis.
 Having an occasional drink can temporarily alter these functions, but excessive alcohol exposure can seriously and permanently damage this system in many ways.
 Limiting alcohol consumption can help preserve the normal functioning of the excretory system, so that it can protect your health.